ROCm/rocSOLVER/docs/installation/installlinux.rst

 .. _linux-install-source:

-Building & installing from source
+Building and installing from source
 =====================================

 The `rocSOLVER source code <https://github.com/ROCm/rocSOLVER.git>`_ is hosted